Windows Users Please Read

 Auto-activation plug-ins for Adobe Creative Cloud 2022 releases of After Effects, Illustrator, InCopy, InDesign, and Photoshop.

 The Extensis Font Panel for Adobe CC 2022 releases of Illustrator, InDesign, and Photoshop.

 We have validated that Suitcase Fusion 22.0.0 works with macOS 12 and Windows 11.

 The Extensis Font Panel in Adobe Photoshop does not yet run natively on Apple M1 systems.
 If you need the Font Panel in Photoshop on an M1 system, you can run Photoshop using Rosetta.
 See this article for information.

-On macOS 12, some fonts managed by Connect Fonts are not displayed correctly in the Apple applications Pages, Numbers, and Keynote.
-The font menu in the Format Inspector shows question marks for font names, and the document itself displays text with overlapping characters.
+On macOS 12, some fonts installed in the Suitcase Fusion vault are not displayed correctly in Pages, Numbers, and Keynote: the font menu in the Format Inspector shows just question marks for font names, and the document itself displays the font with overlapping characters.